daudix/daudix.one/content/blog/2025-01-11-merging-lanes/index.md

 <small>Photo by [Ed 259](https://unsplash.com/@ed259) on [Unsplash](https://unsplash.com/photos/aerial-photography-of-interlocking-freeways-with-travelling-cars-xcrI6CPkkJs).</small>

 {% alert(note=true) %}
-This post is ramblings about me and my feelings and such, feel free to skip to the [TL;DR](#tl-dr) right away to save your time.
+This post is ramblings about me and my feelings and such, feel free to skip to [conclusion](#conclusion) right away to save your time.
 You won't miss anything.
 {% end %}

 Hi, welcome to the first post of '25.
 Still nothing interesting to write about, so here we are, writing about myself again.